grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ## Example

-This example forwards prometheus metrics from Grafana Alloy itself through a receiver for conversion to Open Telemetry format before finally sending them to Datadog.
+This example forwards Prometheus metrics from {{< param "PRODUCT_NAME" >}} through a receiver for conversion to Open Telemetry format before finally sending them to Datadog.
-Note that only the `api` field is required for the Exporter to function (if using the US Datadog APIs):
+If you are using the US Datadog APIs, the `api` field is required for the exporter to function.

 ```alloy
 prometheus.exporter.self "default" {